-The Department of Otolaryngology and Communicative Sciences offers research opportunities for medical students and residents throughout the year.
+The Department of Otolaryngology - Head and Neck Surgery offers research opportunities for medical students and residents throughout the year.
 For more information regarding any of the current open projects listed below, please send an inquiry to ENT-Research@umc.edu.

 Jeff Carron, MD